doing it right the first time

 Whatever I’m designing, sooner or later most all clients eventually reference their favorite HGTV show.
 Perhaps because my teenage summers were on carpentry framing crews, one of my favorite homebuilding professionals is Mike Holmes—the tenacious renovation rescuer with the mantra of “doing it right the first time.”
-If you’re using vape for the first time please checkout this blog best dry herb vape pen for some tips.
 Holmes immediate came to mind when I learned about my cousin’s first encounter with a quaint college town zoning official.
 Seems the larger windows they just installed in their recently acquired “charming antique house” failed to conform to the rules of the Historic District in which it was located.
 “The window guy said we didn’t need any plans, permits or inspections,” she protested.

 A Northbrook couple dreamed of an expansive indoor pool lounge and entertaining space to enhance their pool time enjoyment on hot summer days.
 An old 2-car attached garage with its odd collection of four add-on sheds offered the necessary footprint but was built across property lines, and in some areas, without foundations.
 Above a garage, party room and bath my design inclu

 Over in Evanston, a homeowner was reluctantly considering a clumsy first floor addition to accommodate frequent visits of her adult children and expansion of her upper level Master Suite.
-My design solution was to replace her unattached garage with an attached one that would also provide expanded second level Master space for a quiet reading space and larger closets.
+Instead, we opted for a design solution to replace her unattached garage with an attached one that would also provide expanded second level Master space for a quiet reading space and larger closets.
 In addition to garage space the expanded lower level accommodated a larger upgraded family kitchen.

 When it comes to doing it right the first time, I’m sure Mike Holmes (www.hgtv.com/shows/holmes-on-homes) would approve.